-Some women who have other medical problems may not be strong enough to have surgery and so non-surgical treatments would be better.
+Some people who have other medical problems may not be strong enough to have surgery and so non-surgical treatments may be offered.

 You will already have had some tests to diagnose the cancer.
 These usually include a mammogram, a breast ultrasound, a fine needle aspiration (FNA) to remove cells, or a core biopsy to remove small pieces of tissue, and sometimes a breast MRI scan.